 Viraj Puri and Congressman Ami Bera (D-CA)

-Congressman Bera is the only Indian American Member of Congress and, as an Indian-American, I am proud of the way he is representing us.
-Like me, Congressman Bera grew up as a first-generation Indian American.
+Congressman Bera is the only Indian American Member of Congress and, as student with some Indian heritage, I am proud of the efforts Congressman Bera is taking.

 Congressman Bera worked hard, played by the rules, and put himself through medical school.
 He eventually became chief resident at California Pacific Medical Center.
 He also served Sacramento County as chief medical officer.

 Congressman Bera is now focused on creating jobs, greater economic prosperity, and a safer and more secure future for our county because he believes America is a land of opportunity where all of us should be able to reach our full potential.

 Congresswoman Ros-Lehtinen was born in Havana, Cuba and she and her family were forced to flee to the United States where they settled in Miami.

 She attended Southside Elementary School in Little Havana and went on to earn a Doctorate in Education from the University of Miami.

 She began your career as a certified Florida teacher.
 She also founded and served as the principal and teacher of a private bilingual elementary school.
 She later became the first woman in the history of the U.S. Congress to Chair the House Committee on Foreign Affairs.

 She is one of the few Members of Congress who has a background in education.
 She also has far-reaching influence around the world as a result of her work in foreign affairs.

 Viraj Puri and Congresswoman Madeleine Bordallo (D-GU)